d-SAVCHUK/EPAM_DevOps_Final_project/README.md

 ## 1. About me.

+My name is Dmitry.
+I have over 10 years of experience in the financial sector.
+From February 2022, I entered the EPAM Univercity course for switchers - IT Fundamentals.
+Upon completion, I chose the DevOps L0 direction, after passing the tests I successfully moved to the L1 level.
+Articles that we studied:
+DevOps Essentials L1: Linux + Bash, Database Administration, Networks using Linux, Cloud Basic, CI/CD & IaC & Containerisation (Jenkins), Terraform, Docker, Ansible.
+DevOps Essentials L0: Hypervisor Essentials, Networking Essentials, ContOS Linux Essentials, Scripting: Bash Essentials, Vision control with Git, Python Essentials.
+IT Fundamentals: Basics of Computer Science, Programming, Front End; Vision control with Git; Math for IT; Introduction to SQL; Software Development Methodologies; Cloud Overview.
+Now I present the final project of the course.

 ## 2. Project requirements.

 - host with git (Linux, MacOS, Windows: [possible on a virtual machine]);